-My portfolio of experience as a professional makes me uniquely qualified to manage State Land and Resource Issues
+Tim's portfolio of experiences as a professional makes him uniquely qualified to manage State Land and Resource Issues

 Principal Environmental Engineer